Deeds Referring to Land Owned by John Thomas including Old Hall, Cold Hall and the Underset to the Cross Keys Tavern 1728-1813

 Cold Hall 1791-1794

-The first reference to this property was on the 27 April 1791 when Anne Clarke acquired the property as Widow and Relict of her husband Thomas Clarke of Wivenhoe, Bricklayer.
+The next reference was on the 27 April 1791 when Anne Clarke acquired the property as Widow and Relict of her husband Thomas Clarke of Wivenhoe, Bricklayer.
 Under a custom known as Free Bench it was made clear that she could retain the property only as long as she remained Sole or unmarried so that the property would be forfeited on either her remarriage or death.
-However by 15 August 1792 it was reported that her husband’s eldest brother William Clarke of Woolpit in the County of Suffolk, Peruke Maker, and Heir at Law to Thomas was also now deceased and his eldest son William Clarke, Breeches Maker, also of Woolpit surrendered the property to the Manor of Wivenhoe at a General Court Baron held on 3 April 1793.
+However by 15 August 1792 it was reported that her husband’s eldest brother William Clarke of Woolpit in the County of Suffolk, Peruke Maker, and Heir at Law to Thomas Clarke was also now deceased and his eldest son William Clarke, Breeches Maker, also of Woolpit surrendered the property to the Manor of Wivenhoe at a General Court Baron held on 3 April 1793.

 Undersett to the Cross Keys Tavern 1783-1791